xzos/PyZDDE/README.markdown

 ### <font color="Brown">CURENT ISSUES:</font>

-1. All functions (around 130) for accessing the data items that ZEMAX has made available have been implemented.
+1. All functions (around 130) for accessing the data items that ZEMAX have been implemented.
 Currently, a distribution version is not available as the tool box is being updated regularly.
 Please download the code to a local directory in your computer and add that directory to python search path in order to use it.
 For more detailed instructions on using PyZDDE, please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki)

 2. Due to a known bug in the PyWin32 library, please use a 32-bit version, built 214 (or earlier) of PyWin32.
 This issue has been discussed and documented [here] (http://sourceforge.net/mailarchive/message.php?msg_id=28828321)